FIN-045: Electronic Funds Transfers

 The electronic exchange or transfer of money from one account to another, either within a single financial institution or across multiple institutions, through computer-based systems.
-Both ACH and Wire Transfers are considered EFTs.
+Both Automated Clearing House and Wire Transfers are considered EFTs.

 Employee with the responsibility of granting electronic funds transfer entitlements within a banking system to users of that system.